-- 4.3.1 A substance or method shall be considered for inclusion on the Prohibited List if WADA, in its sole discretion, determines that the substance or method meets any two of the following three criteria: - 4.3.1.1 Scientific evidence that the substance or method, alone or in combination with other substances or methods, has the potential to enhance or enhances sport performance;27 - 4.3.1.2 Scientific evidence that the Use of the substance or method represents an actual or potential health risk to the Athlete; or - 4.3.1.3 WADA's determination that the Use of the substance or method violates the spirit of sport described in the introduction to the Code. - 4.3.2 A substance or method shall also be included on the Prohibited List if WADA determines there is scientific evidence that the substance or method has the potential to mask the Use of other Prohibited Substances or Prohibited Methods.28 - 4.3.3 WADA's determination of the Prohibited Substances and Prohibited Methods that will be included on the Prohibited List, the classification of substances into categories on the Prohibited List, the classification of a substance as prohibited at all times or In-Competition only, the classification of a substance or method as a Specified Substance, Specified Method or Substance of Abuse is final and shall not be subject to any challenge by an Athlete or other Person including, but not limited to, any challenge based on an argument that the substance or method was not a masking agent or did not have the potential to enhance performance, represent a health risk or violate the spirit of sport. - 4.4 Therapeutic Use Exemptions ("TUEs") - 4.4.1 The presence of a Prohibited Substance or its Metabolites or Markers, and/or the Use or Attempted Use, Possession or Administration or Attempted Administration of a
+- 4.3.1 A substance or method shall be considered for inclusion on the Prohibited List if WADA, in its sole discretion, determines that the substance or method meets any two of the following three criteria: - 4.3.1.1 WADA's determination that the substance or method, alone or in combination with other substances or methods, has the potential to enhance or enhances sport performance;28 - 4.3.1.2 WADA's determination that the Use of the substance or method represents an actual or potential health risk to the Athlete; or - 4.3.1.3 WADA's determination that the Use of the substance or method violates the spirit of sport described in the introduction to the Code. - 4.3.2 A substance or method shall also be included on the Prohibited List if WADA determines there is scientific evidence that the substance or method has the potential to mask the Use of other Prohibited Substances or Prohibited Methods.29 - 4.3.3 WADA's determination of the Prohibited Substances and Prohibited Methods that will be included on the Prohibited List, the classification of substances into categories on the Prohibited List, the classification of a substance as prohibited at all times or In-Competition only, the classification of a substance or method as a Specified Substance, Specified Method or Substance of Abuse is final and shall not be subject to any challenge by an Athlete or other Person including, but not limited to, any challenge based on an argument that the substance or method was not a masking agent or did not have the potential to enhance performance, represent a health risk or violate the spirit of sport.

+4.4 Therapeutic Use Exemptions

+4.4.1 The presence of a Prohibited Substance or its Metabolites or Markers, and/or the Use or Attempted Use, Possession or Administration or Attempted Administration of a Prohibited Substance or Prohibited Method shall not be considered an anti-doping rule

-27 [Comment to Article 4.3.1.1: This Article anticipates that there may be Substances that, when Used alone, are not prohibited but which will be prohibited if Used in combination with certain other Substances.
+28 [Comment to Article 4.3.1.1: This Article anticipates that there may be Substances that, when Used alone, are not prohibited but which will be prohibited if Used in combination with certain other Substances.
 A Substance which is added to the Prohibited List because it has the potential to enhance performance only in combination with another Substance shall be so noted and shall be prohibited only if there is evidence relating to both Substances in combination.]

-28 [Comment to Article 4.3.2: As part of the process each year, all Signatories, governments and other interested Persons are invited to provide comments to WADA on the content of the Prohibited List.]
+29 [Comment to Article 4.3.2: As part of the process each year, all Signatories, governments and other interested Persons are invited to provide comments to WADA on the content of the Prohibited List.]